-The school has been recently extended and now comprises: a Foundation Stage Unit and 6 classrooms with direct access to outdoor space; a large hall/dining room with PE and sound and lighting equipment; cloakrooms; a central atrium which houses the library and workspaces; reception area and office; and a kitchen which provides daily lunches.
+The school comprises: a Foundation Stage Unit and 6 classrooms with direct access to outdoor space; a large hall/dining room with PE and sound and lighting equipment; cloakrooms; a central atrium which houses the library and workspaces; reception area and office; and a kitchen which provides daily lunches.

 The grounds include a large playground, spacious field and additional grassed areas.
-We have developed this outside area to include some large play equipment, an allotment with raised beds, willow tunnel, sandpits, wildlife area and our spiritual garden - a quiet space with seating and planting.
+We have developed this outside area to include some large play equipment, an allotment with raised beds, willow tunnel, sandpits, wildlife area, outdoor classroom and our spiritual garden - a quiet space with seating and planting.
 These provide ample space for safe play and learning outside the classroom.